tktanisha/Testimonials-React-js-WEb-App/README.md

 ## Future Enhancements

-- Add loader while data loads
+- Add loader while data loads.
-- Infinite scrolling
-- Filter/search testimonials
-- Fetch data from external API
+- Fetch data from external API.
+- Infinite scrolling.
+- Filter/search testimonials.
-- Add social sharing buttons
+- Add social sharing buttons.

-## License

-MIT

 Let me know if any part of the README needs more explanation or details!